 Students may not normally withdraw from a course within 30 days of the final day of the course.

-In exceptional circumstances, and where the course instructor concurs, students may be assigned a grade of “Incomplete” (INC).
-This allows students to take one additional month to complete and submit the course work.
+In exceptional circumstances, and where the course instructor concurs, student can receive a one-month extension to complete and submit their course work.

 Students must receive written permission from the appropriate graduate Program Director, or designate, to extend their course, and must submit Extension Request Form and the course extension fee.
 One month after the original course completion date, a final grade will be assigned to the course based on the assignments completed prior to that date.
 If no assignments have been submitted, a final grade of F will be assigned.

 Thesis students will be permitted one continuation of up to 12 months in which to complete course requirements of MHST/NURS 719, and one continuation of up to 12 months in which to complete course requirements of MHST/NURS 720.
 A continuation fee equivalent to one 3-credit course registration will apply to each continuation.